menus12/ML-Learn-2024/README.md

 | pics         | 0.2142630 | 0.4302708| 1.0000000| 0.33110331    |
 | video_minutes| 0.2235376 | 0.0880509| 0.3311033| 1.00000000    |

+In the output above, this correlation matrix mixes the variables and each cell represents the correlection coefficient between two variables.
+For example, the correlation coefficient between 'words' and 'pics' is 0.4302708.
+This relationship can be categorized as a medium positive correlation between the number of words and pictures.
+So if the words are increased, the more pictures are included as well.

 ### Model applications
 <!-- R code is correct and well documented-->